nightscout/cgm-remote-monitor/README.md

   Integration with Amazon Alexa, [detailed setup instructions](lib/plugins/alexa-plugin.md)

 ##### `speech` (Speech)
   Speech synthesis plugin.
 When enabled, speaks out the blood glucose values, IOB and alarms.
+Note you have to set the LANGUAGE setting on the server to get all translated alarms.

 ##### `cors` (CORS)
   Enabled [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) so other websites can make request to your Nightscout site, uses these extended settings: